 The Office has mentored a number of emerging organizations and individuals, chaired some one off roundtables and holds an annual roundtable for regional literary programmers.
 The Office has supported many initiatives in their early stages, or with innovative exploratory international activity.
 These initiatives have included Books on the Rail, #LoveOzYA, The Lifted Brow, Funny Ha Ha and Peril Online Journal.
 We have partnered with initiatives like Blak and Bright and Literary Commons in delivering their programs and we champion literature, writers and writing wherever and whenever we can.

-Also we're on Facebook where we highlight a lot of activity from our sister Cities and we're on Twitter where we run activities like City of Lit Advent Calendar, Postcards from Cities of Literature and City of Literature recommend.
+Also we're on Facebook where we highlight a lot of activity from our sister Cities and we're on Twitter where we run activities like City of Lit Advent Calendar, Postcards from Cities of Literature and City of Literature recommends.

 Working with the City of Literature Office